jamesgoldswain/blog/articles/feedback.md

 # Effective Feedback

 Everyone needs feedback all the time to promote personal and professional growth.
 But what is effective feedback?
-How do I get it and more importantly how do I measure it?
+How do we get it and more importantly how do we measure it?

-This is a blog post about my experiment to answer these questions and the outcomes from it
+This is a blog post about an attempt to answer these questions as well as the outcomes from it

 ## Objectives

-As a consultant at [Readify](https://readify.net "readify web site"), personally my tendency on client gigs is to focus on the job at hand, this is beneficial to the them however a lot of the time, from a professional development point of view, a lot of information on my personal performance is lost, unless I'm proactive about it.
+As a consultant at [Readify](https://readify.net "readify web site"), personally my tendency on client gigs is to focus on the job at hand.
+This is beneficial to the them howeve, from a professional development point of view, a lot of information on my personal performance is lost, unless I'm proactive about it.

-Unfortunately, so far there's no obvious tried and tested approach to successfully getting feedback - so let's dig a little deeper :)
+Unfortunately, so far as I know, there's no obvious tried and tested approach to successfully getting feedback - so let's dig a little deeper :)

+First of all, to measure feedback itś beneficial to know what the criteria of what we are measuring

+At readify we use the mechanism of ["retros"](https://en.wikipedia.org/wiki/Retrospective#Software_development "Wikipedia retro article") which are used to determine areas of strenghths as well as ones where we need to focus for improvement

+Following a recent set of these, a friend recommended the book ["Measure what matters"](https://www.whatmatters.com/book "Measure what matters book site").

+In it, it covers [OKRs](https://en.wikipedia.org/wiki/OKR "Wikipedia OKR article") which have been used by some of the top technology companies, I highly recommend reading more about them and the book, but briefly they are ´a framework for defining and tracking objectives and their outcomes´.

-First, following a recent set of retros, a friend recommended the book ["Measure what matters"](https://www.whatmatters.com/book "Measure what matters book site").
-Using this to establish my own personal set of [OKRs](https://en.wikipedia.org/wiki/OKR "Wikipedia OKR article"), I wanted to measure myself against objectives which had come out of prior retro feedbacks, these were:
+Using this as inspiration, to establish my own personal set of OKRs, I wanted to measure myself against objectives which had come out of prior retro feedbacks, which were:

 * _Influence_
 * _Amplifying the team_